 When it comes to drying this salt dough we have tried oven drying and also air drying.
 Oven drying took us around an hour for our 1/2 cm thick dough to completely dry so wasn’t too long and as we didn’t need to paint afterwards they were ready to go.

-We have included links to some of the products and resources we have used with this activity.
-If you purchase via the links we may earn a small commission.
+We have included affiliate links to some of the products and resources as an associate we may earn from qualifying purchases.

 How to Seal your White Salt Dough Ornaments and Gift Tags